Reminiscence Music Therapy Stuffed Animal For Dementia Care

 What Is A Music Therapy Stuffed Animal?

 Traditionally, a music therapy stuffed animal is a stuffed animal that is specifically designed to play selected music while cuddling a soft stuffed animal for individuals living with Alzheimer’s or a related dementia.
-A Bluetooth music speaker is hidden inside the stuffed animal, and the opening is secured with Velcro.
+For today’s project, a Bluetooth music speaker is hidden inside the stuffed animal, and the opening is secured with Velcro.
 The stuffed animal adds not only a sense of nostalgia, but also a level of comfort.
 This added cuddly stuffed animal can help lessen unwanted behaviors and decrease agitation all the while listening to a favorite playlist from their youth.

 The Alzheimer’s Store sells Arthur: the Music Therapy Teddy Bear.
 Their music therapy teddy bear is specifically designed for those experiencing memory loss.